 flyer arrived.
 He had his multi-colored eight-cell flat parafoil up in no

 time.
 With twin tails, it too had no trouble with the breeze strength.

 By now, there was very little direct sunlight, although the temperature continued to hover around 27 degrees C.

-Not a huge flying day by AKFA standards but pleasant enough...
+It was not a huge flying day by AKFA standards but pleasant enough.